Shahnaz Gul

-Shahnaz Gul (1944 – 2010), also known as Shahnaz Saleem or Shahnaz Saleem Gul, was a Pakistani socialite who became nationally notorious as the central figure in a high-profile scandal surrounding the mysterious death of the acclaimed Urdu poet Mustafa Zaidi in 1970.
+Shahnaz Gul (1944–2010), also known as Shahnaz Saleem or Shahnaz Saleem Gul, was a Pakistani socialite who became nationally notorious as the central figure in a high-profile scandal surrounding the mysterious death of the acclaimed Urdu poet Mustafa Zaidi in 1970.
 The case, which involved a sensationalized murder trial, is often revisited as a significant cultural and historical event in Pakistan.

 Early life and background

 Shahnaz Gul was born in 1944.
-She grew up in Gujranwala in a wealthy, conservative family who were from the Afghan royals that had migrated from Ludhiana during the Partition of India.
+She grew up in Gujranwala in a wealthy, conservative family descended from Afghan nobility that had migrated from Ludhiana during the Partition of India.
 She was known for her striking physical beauty, with "alabaster-like skin, perfect features, wavy hair".
 Contrary to common assumptions after the scandal, those who knew her stated she was neither highly educated nor a lover of poetry.

-At the age of 17, she was married to Saleem Khan, a UK-educated divorcee approximately 30 years her senior.
+At the age of 17, she was married to Saleem Khan, a UK-educated divorcee some 30 years her senior.
 They lived in Karachi and had two daughters, Mahenaz Khanum and Mehrnaz Khanum.

 The Mustafa Zaidi incident

 In the late 1960s, Gul and the prominent poet and civil servant Mustafa Zaidi met at an elite club in Karachi.
-Zaidi became infatuated with her and dedicated, writing a series of five poems for her, titled Shahnaz, which were published in his collection it was last five poems of his life to her, titled Shahnaz, which were published in his posthumous collected works.
+Zaidi became infatuated with her and wrote a series of five poems dedicated to her, titled Shahnaz, which were published in his collection.
+These were the last five poems of his life, which were published in his posthumous collected works.
 Their affair was an open secret within Karachi's high society, and it caused a rift with Zaidi's German wife, who returned to Germany with their two children.

-On the morning of October 12, 1970, Zaidi was found dead in his home from an apparent barbiturate overdose.
+On the morning of October 12, 1970, Zaidi was found dead at his home from an apparent barbiturate overdose.
 Shahnaz Gul was found unconscious in an adjoining room.
-She was taken to Jinnah Postgraduate Medical Centre, where a photograph of her in a hospital bed became a front-page sensation the photograph of a police officer by her bedside became a front-page sensation, fueling speculation and intense media interest.
+She was taken to Jinnah Postgraduate Medical Centre, where a photograph of her in a hospital bed with a police officer by her bedside became a front-page sensation, fueling speculation and intense media interest.
 The incident sparked a national media frenzy, filled with gossip about the lives of the wealthy elite.

 The incident sparked a media frenzy, with newspapers running daily stories filled with gossip and speculation about the lives of the wealthy elite.
 The media coverage was described as voyeuristic, with some newspapers focusing on lurid details and moralizing discourse about the upper class.